OpinionX vs. Conjointly: Product Comparison

 Conjointly Basic → Free with hard limits on advanced methods

-Unlimited surveys with all survey methods unlocked.
+All survey methods unlocked.

-All analysis features enabled, including segmentation.
+All analysis features enabled, including filtering, segmentation, and clustering.

 The 10-participant cap makes it ideal for internal pilots, team prioritization exercises, or testing your survey design before scaling up.
 Crucially, every method — including Conjoint and MaxDiff — is available with full analysis on the free plan.
 You can see exactly what results will look like before committing to a paid tier.